OSGeo/PROJ/docs/source/operations/transformations/gridshift.rst

     Biquadratic is typically used for NADCON5 grids, and is defined in `NOAA Technical Memorandum NOS NGS 84 - Biquadratic Interpolation
     <https://geodesy.noaa.gov/library/pdfs/NOAA_TM_NOS_NGS_0084.pdf>`__

+.. option:: +no_z_transform

+    If specified, vertical coordinate transformation will be skipped.